awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 Tags don't have any semantic meaning to Amazon EKS and are interpreted strictly as a string of characters\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.

-You can work with tags using the AWS Management Console, the AWS CLI, the Amazon EKS API, or `eksctl`\.
+You can tag new or existing cluster resources using the AWS Management Console, the AWS CLI, or the Amazon EKS API\.
+You can tag only new cluster resources using `eksctl`\.

 If you're using AWS Identity and Access Management \(IAM\), you can control which users in your AWS account have permission to create, edit, or delete tags\.